meshnotes/meshnotes/README.md

 3. Run flutter `run -d <your device>` to run and debug
 4. Run flutter `run -d <your device> --release` to run it in release mode
 5. Run flutter `build <macos/windows> --release` to build it in release mode

+# Using Mesh Notes
+Mesh Notes is a note application, I use it to write down light-weight text contents, like my reading notes, my memo, my idea about anything.
+It supports synchronizing data between your own devices.
+Currently only when your devices are all connected to your LAN environment.
+The Internet P2P synchronizing will be supported in the future.

+## Before using it
+It's strongly recommended that you create your own key before using it.
+Although you may select "Just want to try it".
+But the synchronizing feature requires a public-private key pair.

+## How to synchronize data between devices
+Currently only supports synchronizing data in Local Area Network(LAN).
+1. Using local multicasting
+Connect your devices into the same WIFI or the same LAN Switch, launch Mesh Notes, wait for a minute, they will synchronize data automatically, no configuration is required.
+2. Set the server IP
+The first way may not work, since some WIFI router may disable the local multicast.
+Use one of your devices as the server(you'll need to set it as fixed IP, let's say 192.168.1.100), and set other devices' server IP and port to be 192.168.1.100:17974(17974 is the default port).
+Launch Mesh Notes on your devices, they will synchronize data in a minute.
+3. Synchronizing anywhere
+Not supported yet, but this feature is in the plan.
+In the previous two ways, your data is saved on your own devices

 # Source code structure
 There are 5 parts of code: